 The first issue was published out of San Francisco on November 9, 1967.
 The publication captured the music, politics and the heart of the hippie culture as well as current underground movements and protests.
 It was an instant success.
 There was the Vietnam war and the burning of the bras.
 The impact on the artist or band being on the cover was an instant success.
 There was even a hit song written about it.
 Remember "On the Cover of the Rolling Stone" written by Shel Silverstein and recorded by Dr. Hook & the Medicine Show released in 1973.
 It tells the story of how important it was to get the cover the magazine.

-Now, 50 years later, they've become collectibles; and, as with all collectibles, they grow in value over time; especially specific issues kept in a good condition.
-The Rolling Stone Magazine is still published today and considered the ultimate music magazine—even in this digital age.
-It has held its own over a half-century in print.
+Now, 50 years later, they've become collectibles; and, as with all collectibles, they grow in value over time; especially specific issues kept in good condition.
+It's still currently published and considered the ultimate music magazine—even in this digital age.
+In addition, The Rolling Stone magazine subscription is still available.
+It has held its own for over a half-century in print.

-"Rolling Stone is not just about the music, but about the things and attitudes that music embraces."— Jann Wenner - Founder & Publisher
+'Rolling Stone' is not just about the music, but about the things and attitudes that music embraces.

-This list covers the first ten issues in order of publication:
+This list covers the first 10 issues in order of publication: